 The Lomond Sound school presentations developed out of the Vinland Music Camp – a traditional music and dance workshop organized by the Foundation which has been held annually in Gros Morne National Park since 2001.
-We employ ten of the province’s most experienced musicians, storytellers, dancers and songwriters, collectively known as Lomond Sound.
-For the School Touring Program eight members of the group are employed for two week-long school tours – four artists for each tour.
+Each year we employ ten of the province’s most experienced musicians, storytellers, dancers and songwriters, collectively known as Lomond Sound.
+For the School Touring Program, funded by ArtsNL and the Dept of Education, eight members of the group are employed for week-long school tours – four artists for each tour.

 At every school we make an effort to teach instruments, songs, and dances that are culturally relevant to the area we are visiting, with a cross section of material and performance styles from around province.
 We strive to make our presentation both entertaining and educational.

 Lomond Sound’s school presentation consists of day-long performances and workshops, beginning with a hour-long concert for all grades.
 During this period we demonstrate our instruments as well as perform a number of songs and dances, discussing their history and how they relate to our cultural history.
 Our opening set finishes with a question and answer discussion, followed by a closing set of tunes.
 During the next two periods the students are divided into four separate groups during which we conduct concurrent instrument, singing, songwriting and dance workshops.
 Depending on the musical experience of the students, we usually start with basic technique; then move on to teaching a simple tune or dance which they can perform together.
 During the first period after lunch students return to their workshop classrooms and we rehearse the tunes, songs and dances covered in our workshops, splitting the period into two 30-minute sections corresponding to the morning sessions.

 At the end of each school visit we often leave copies of sheet music, song lyrics and dances that were taught during the day.
-We also provide an online Folk Arts Resource Guide for the schools so teachers and students can follow up their interest in traditional music and dance.
-We encourage students and teachers to follow up their musical interest by joining us at the Vinland Music Camp.
+We also provide an online Folk Arts Resource Guide so teachers and students can follow up their interest in traditional music and dance.
+We encourage students and teachers to follow up their musical interests by joining us at the Vinland Music Camp.